Joedharsic07/machine-learning-practice/spacy.md

 - We can also use an empty dictionary
 ## Adding_on_match rule:
 - It allows you to associate custom callback functions with patterns in the matcher
 - These functions are triggered whenever the pattern is matched, enabling you to perform custom   actions, modify match behavior, or extract additional information
+## Phrase match
+## Efficient phrase matching:
+- Efficient phrase matching is a way to quickly find and match specific phrases or sequences of   words in a large amount of text or data.
+- Instead of checking word-by-word or letter-by-letter, special algorithms or techniques are      used to speed up the process.
+- These methods help save time and resources, especially when searching through large documents   or databases.